Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Examples and counterexamples

 \section{Examples and counterexamples}

-In this section we discuss examples of representations of surface groups with nice properties which are not $P_1$-Anosov.
+In this section, we discuss examples of representations of surface groups enjoying some of the properties of Anosov representations which are not $P_1$-Anosov.
 The examples show that the assumptions of the main results of this paper are necessary.
-Throughout this section $S$ denotes a closed orientable surface of genus at least $2$.
+Throughout this section, $g\in \mathbb{N}$ denotes the genus of a surface and $S_g$ denotes \hbox{the (topological) closed orientable surface of genus $g \geq 2$.}